jeffli678/cyber262-ctf/README.md

 ## Initialization

-Put the team names inside team-names-*.txt, respectively.
+Put the team names inside team-names-*.txt for each section, respectively.
 One line a name.

 Run python init-ctf.py.